Medically reviewed by Dr. Temitope Rude, MD

 Urinary tract infections (UTIs) cause one-quarter of all hospitalizations of older people in the United States yearly.
-UTI symptoms in seniors may be difficult to spot, as they don’t always match those younger people experience when they develop urinary infections.
+UTI symptoms in older adults may be difficult to spot, as they don’t always match those younger people experience when they develop urinary tract infections.
 Sudden confusion is one warning sign of UTI in elderly patients that may get overlooked.
-This article will discuss why it happens and what family members and other caregivers can do to help someone with UTI-associated delirium or confusion.
+This article will discuss why it happens and what family members and other caregivers can do to help someone with UTI-associated delirium or confusion

 What Is UTI Delirium?

-UTI delirium is the term for a sudden change in cognitive ability that occurs in older adults as part of the symptoms of UTIs.
+UTI delirium is the term for a sudden change in cognitive ability that occurs in older adults as part of the symptoms of urinary tract infections.
 Around one-third of elderly patients who develop UTIs experience delirium.
 People who develop UTI delirium may exhibit the following warning signs.

 Lack of Awareness

 UTI delirium can make a person disappear into their mind.
 They may no longer be able to focus on things or change topics sporadically during a conversation.
 If you ask them questions, they may repeat the same answers or redirect the conversation to another topic.
-Older adults may become withdrawn and not interact with others or their environment if they’re experiencing confusion with a UTI.
+Older adults may become withdrawn and not interact with others or their environment if they’re experiencing confusion with a urinary tract infection.

 Cognitive Difficulties